vidstack/player/apps/site/app/docs/[lib]/player/[3]providers/[3]hls/page.md

 {% code_preview name="usage" size="medium" copy=true /%}

+You can provide a `type` hint if you're loading the HLS playlist over a proxy like so:

+{% code_snippet name="source-type" copyHighlight=true highlight="html:3|react:2-5" /%}

 ## Loading `hls.js`

 The HLS provider will default to loading `hls.js` from [JSDelivr](https://jsdelivr.com).
 We load